Minutenreis/tsunami_lab/docs/UserDoc/8_Optimization.rst

 See `8.1.3 Compare time consumption to your local pc and add a timer for each steps`_ for the results.

 The results for each compiler are as expected (higher optimization level = faster code).
-The :code:`-ipo` flag for ipcp didn't seem to have any effect on the runtime.
+The :code:`-ipo` flag for icpc didn't seem to have any effect on the runtime.
-If we compare both compilers between each other ipcp seemed genereally slightly faster than g++ except on the highest optimization level.
+If we compare both compilers between each other icpc seemed genereally slightly faster than g++ except on the highest optimization level.
 With :code:`-Ofast -g -march=native -mtune=native` :code:`g++` beat out :code:`icpc` by a solid 5%.
 :code:`g++` also won in the compatibility of the code, as :code:`icpc` for some reason couldn't link to :code:`std::filesystem::directory_iterator` and we had to comment out the code involving it.
 This is probably caused by :code:`icpc` using :code:`g++`'s standard library and not shipping with its own.